NicholasThrom/ts-express-empty/style-guide.md

 The remaining lines may expand upon the first line.

-If changes do not fit together, they must be put them in seperate commits.
+If changes do not fit together, they must be put them in separate commits.
 Commits may be unrelated to the current branch, since it is best to fix problems as they are seen.